anilkumbalam/tenet-content/articles/wp2-doppler-time-geometry.md

 ## Introduction

+Every radio transmission carries far more than data.
+Hidden within every RF signal are clues about motion, distance, geometry and time.
+Modern navigation, radar and search-and-rescue systems exploit these hidden dimensions to determine where objects are, how fast they are moving and how entire networks remain synchronized.

 When a satellite determines your location or tracks a moving object, it is not just decoding data, it is measuring time, motion and geometry.

-When engineers think of wireless communication, the focus often lies on modulation schemes, coding and throughput.
-However, in many safety critical and sensing oriented systems, **the most valuable information is not the payload data but what the signal reveals about space and motion**.
+Wireless communication is often viewed through the lens of modulation schemes, coding and throughput.
+Yet in navigation, sensing and safety-critical systems, **the most valuable information is not the payload itself, but what the signal reveals about the physical world**.

 A single RF transmission inherently carries: